-Nico Nico Douga
+On Nico Nico Douga

+As more and more NND users began mirror-uploading their content to YouTube, the horse head mask soon grew popular in the English-speaking communities, most notably a video titled “Dancing Japanese Man Wearing a Horse Mask Cooks Wild Mushrooms” featuring Japanese performance artist known Wotaken uploaded by YouTuber mrhorseshoe on January 9th, 2008.
 The video was featured on numerous blogs and news sites such as BuzzFeed, 3Yen, and Urlesque.
 It was even given its own Facebook group.
 PC World called it one of the most disturbing YouTube videos of all time.

+A man named Dobbin Horsome donned the mask immediately when a Google Street View car was driving by and was photographed by the passing vehicle.
+The picture was taken in the Hardgate area of the city of Aberdeen, Scotland.
 According to Dobbin, he was just heading to a pub where his newly wedded friend was at when he noticed the Google car driving up towards him.
 Since he had the mask with him, he decided on a whim to wear it so that the car would take a picture of him with it on.

-Having just been heading back to the pub to see my recently-wedded Scottish mate with the infamous mask in my hand, only to spot a famous Google car, in a split-second moment of thinking “I’ll only regret this if I don’t at least give it a go”.
+Having just been heading back to the pub to see my recently-wedded Scottish mate with the infamous mask in my hand, only to spot a famous Google car, in a split-second moment of thinking “I’ll only regret this if I don’t at least give it a go.”

+The split-second decision can be seen in this picture compilation.
 Dobbin, nicknamed Horse Boy, became a viral internet phenomenon and caused BBC News to be e-mailed by webbies from all over Europe stating that they knew the identity of “Horse Boy”, many of which proved to be false.
 Dobbin Horsome has his own blog, Twitter account, YouTube channel, and Facebook account.

 Search queries for “horse head mask” had a small spike in October 2009, but didn’t pick up again until July of 2010.